Famous Art for the Pandemic

 Norman Rockwell, American illustrator, 1942

-Freedom from Fear reminds me of our time together as families during this past year.
+Freedom from Fear reminds me of our time together as families.
 The ongoing national–and world–COVID-19 crisis with its shutdown and shelter-in-place policies has made us realize how important the comfort and security of home, family and faith are for all of us.
 It is sad that a worldwide crisis has forced us to stay at home, cancel all of the activities of our busy lives, was what it takes to get us to re-connect with family and reevaluate our priorities.

-As we slowly move towards a semblance of normalcy–whatever that might be–let us not forget to remember and maintain some of the good that has come out of the bad, remembering the old adage to “make lemonade out of lemons.”
+As we slowly move towards a semblance of normalcy someday–whatever that might be–let us not forget to remember and maintain some of the good that has come out of the bad, remembering the old adage to “make lemonade out of lemons.”

 Freedom from Fear also reminds me of the ongoing polarization our country is facing regarding topics such as racism, law enforcement, immigration, politics, etc. and the fear that has brought upon many of us.
 It is a human desire to have Freedom from Fear.